 Beyond that, the primary stakeholders in an Alpha Test are going to be quality assurance and product management.
 These are the groups that most directly benefit from the early quality feedback on the product, though the value of releasing a high-quality product will eventually radiate out to all teams associated with it.

-When Does Alpha Testing Take Place?
+When Does Alpha Testing Take Place Within the Product Lifecycle?

 Alpha Testing predominantly occurs during the development stage when your product is 60%-80% complete.
 Before you begin Alpha Testing, you should already have completed concept validation, iterative usability testing, and initial QA and engineering testing to ensure the product is generally stable.
 After passing the initial QA tests, you should also make sure selective features are working correctly and there’s a relatively low risk of any blocking issues.